Skip to Content

 Emeralds are a type of beryl, more specifically, their greenish variety due to the presence of chromium or vanadium, and in some instances, both.
 Emeralds are rare since their chemistry combines scarce elements located at different depths, resulting in few places where they form.

-Let’s explore some of these environments and see why emeralds are commonly found there!
+Let’s look at some of these places and find out why emeralds are so popular there!

 Mines